Cross compiling

 - Locate the toolchain binaries in the

-directory - Add that directory to the
+staging_dir/toolchain-architecture_gcc-compilerver_uClibc-libcver/bin/directory - Add that directory to the

-environment variable:PATH=$PATH:(your toolchain/bin directory here)
+PATHenvironment variable:PATH=$PATH:(your toolchain/bin directory here)export PATH

 - Set the